 • preparatory work.

-However, there is a set of managerial tasks, the solution of which should be left to the head.
-The duty of the chief executive of the firm is to take on high-risk tasks that contain aspects of strategic importance and are of a confidential nature and all unusual, outside the established regulations and traditions of the operation.
+However, there is a set of management tasks, the solution of which should be left to the manager.
+The duty of the first person in the company is to undertake tasks with a high degree of risk, containing aspects of strategic importance and of a confidential nature and all unusual ones that go beyond the established regulations and traditions of the operation.

 • establishment;